Njiraini/my-portfolio/README.md

 Reporting and building insight on Burn Manufacturing’s expansion markets financial performance against plans and forecasts, P&L and cash flows.
 Design and implement from scratch company’s sales and reporting framework and systems to ensure timely financial and operating metrics available for management and board reviews.
 ###### Key Accomplishments:
-• Data Collection of Burn stoves usage across the country
+* Data Collection of Burn stoves fuel usage across the country.
-• Creation of a Reporting template in R-markdown to be used in generating PowerPoint slides.
+* Creation of a Reporting template in R-markdown to be used in generating PowerPoint slides.
-• Training fellow team members on Excel and Data analysis and reporting
+* Training fellow team members on Excel and Data analysis and reporting

 #### DALBERG RESEARCH 2018 – 2019
 ##### DATA PROCESSING CLERK
 Define the markets tendencies, including industry, company, project, contacts, and which market strategies can be used to attract clients.
 Develop opportunities in target markets with the support of marketing.
 Manage and coordinate existing projects.
 Provide advice on products and / or services offered.
 ###### Key Accomplishments:
-• Development of reports for clients from data collected.
+* Development of reports for clients from data collected.
-• Oversight of field teams performance gauging it by the quality of data collected.
+* Oversight of field teams performance gauging it by the quality of data collected.
-• Creation of a data collection and correction pipeline for use by both junior and senior analysts for reporting.
+* Creation of a data collection and correction pipeline for use by both junior and senior analysts for reporting.

 #### KENYA NATIONAL BUREAU OF STATISTICS • Kenya • 2017
 ##### RESEARCH INTERN
 Benchmarking x-markets & Ah-hoc analysis.
 Single out specific process/policies/costs etc. and benchmark performance across markets.
 Review market view on pricing using consistent assumption, pricing approvability.
 ###### Key Accomplishments:
-• Creation of data collection tools for use by the Bureau
+* Creation of data collection tools for use by the Bureau
-• Development of a Consumer pricing index calculator.
+* Development of a Consumer pricing index calculator.